slarmoo/.github/profile/javascript/typeConstruct/typeConstruct.md

 | `String`    | A textual sequence of characters.                          |
 | `Symbol`    | A unique value.                                            |

 Of these types Boolean, Number, and String are the types commonly thought of when creating variables.
-However, variables may commonly refer to the Null or Undefined primitive.
+However, variables may refer to the Null or Undefined primitive.
 Because JavaScript does not enforce the declaration of a variable before you use it, it is entirely possible for a variable to have the type of Undefined.

 In addition to the above primitives, JavaScript defines several object types.
 Some of the more commonly used objects include the following: